google/santa/docs/introduction/syncing-overview.md

     2. Firebase Cloud Messaging (FCM) can be used*.
 The sync server can send down a configuration in the preflight to have the santactl daemon to start listening for FCM messages.
 If a connection to FCM is made, the full sync interval drops to a default of 4 hours.
-A preflight configuration can further configure this.
+A preflight configuration can override this.
         The FCM connection allows the
         sync-sever to talk directly with Santa.
 This way we, can reduce polling the sync server dramatically.